 - Service provider SSO set up

 - SAML key and verification certificate creation and upload

 About single sign-on (SSO)

-SSO enables users to access all of their enterprise cloud applications—including administrators signing in to the Admin console—by signing in one time for all services.
+SSO enables users to access all of their enterprise cloud applications by signing in one time for all services.
 If a user tries to sign in to the Admin console or another Google service when SSO is set up, they are redirected to the SSO sign-in page.